-Although a Zika virus infection is generally mIld, the secondary effects that appear after the infection may be serious.
-The evidence that microcephaly is one of the secondary effects is growing.
+Although a Zika virus infection is generally mild, the secondary effects that appear after the infection may be serious.

 Microcephaly is a sad condition in which a baby is born with an unusually small head and brain.
 The disorder may also develop in the first few years of life.
 In this case the head and brain fail to enlarge sufficiently as the child grows.
 Occasionally a child with microcephaly has normal intelligence and abilities, but generally there is impairment, which ranges from mild to severe.
 Techniques such as speech and occupational therapy can be helpful for a person with microcephaly.
 The person may require special care throughout their life, however.